How Unitrank works

 | Dog park proximity | 4 min/day per min of distance | Not priced | When you have a dog, 14 walks/week makes proximity valuable.
 The market ignores this |

 Each arbitrage opportunity is personalized.
 The workspace advantage only appears when you specify remote work.
 The dog park advantage only appears when you indicate you have a dog.
-The algorithm adapts to your life, not to average market preferences.
+The model adapts to your life, not to average market preferences.

-8. Data sources
+10. Data sources

 | Source | What we use | Volume | Refresh |